ktorn/completium-landing/docs/contract/tuto/tuto6.md

 title: State Machine
 sidebar_label: 6.
 State Machine
 slug: /contract/tuto/archetype-statem
+hide_title: true
 ---
 import DappFigure from '../../DappFigure';
 import Link from '@docusaurus/Link';

+## State machine

 It is possible to design the smart contract as a state machine which is convenient for ease of read.

-## Code

-In this example, the machine has 4 states and 3 transitions as illustrated in the shcema below:
+In this exercise, the machine has 4 states and 3 transitions as illustrated in the shcema below:

 <DappFigure img='tuto_statem.svg' width='60%'/>